TryGhost/gscan/README.md

     path: 'path-to-zip',
     // if you need to check the theme for a different
     // major Ghost version, you can pass it.
 Currently
-    // v1, which is Ghost 1.0 is supported.
+    // v1, v2, v3 and v4 are supported.
 Default is
-    // the latest Ghost version 2.0:
+    // the latest Ghost version 3.0:
-    // checkVersion: 'v1',
+    // checkVersion: 'v3',
     name: 'my-theme'
 }).then(function (result) {
     console.log(result);